Partnerships countering the Covid-19 pandemic

 Last updated: Tuesday 12 May 2020

-The University of Birmingham is proud to be able to support our NHS and regional partners during the COVID-19 crisis.
+The University of Birmingham is proud to support NHS and regional partners during COVID-19 crisis

 From boosting laboratory testing capacity, coordinating clinical trials of new interventions to providing practical support to NHS workers; many of our academic clinicians are now working full time in the NHS fighting this disease.
 The Birmingham Health Partners alliance between the University of Birmingham and Birmingham Women's & Children's and University Hospitals has allowed us to adapt and work in partnership in new and vital ways.